hybras/hybras.github.io/content/posts/2020-1-18-Asciicast-Hugo-Shortcodes/index.md

 > Find the finished theme at [the repo](https://gitlab.com/hybras/hugo-asciinema)

-This article assumes you know what [Asciinema](https://asciinema.org) is, how to embed its [player widget script](https://asciinema.org/docs/embedding), and use the [`<asciinema-player>` tag](https://github.com/asciinema/asciinema-player/tree/master#self-hosting-quick-start).
-It also assumes you know how to create [hugo shortcodes](https://gohugo.io/templates/shortcode-templates).
+[Asciinema](https://asciinema.org) records and replays your terminal sessions.
+It makes it easy to share shell scripts and their output, which is a boon for documenting complex workflows.
+Best of all, it can be easily embedded using a  [script](https://asciinema.org/docs/embedding) or the [`<asciinema-player>` tag](https://github.com/asciinema/asciinema-player/tree/master#self-hosting-quick-start).
+I wanted create [hugo shortcodes](https://gohugo.io/templates/shortcode-templates) (templates for the [hugo](https://gohugo.io) static site generator).

-Shortcodes I already found:
+Here are some shortcodes I already found:

 1. In a [blog post from Tony Lykke](https://www.tonylykke.com/posts/2018/06/20/embedding-asciinema-casts-in-hugo/) (which also describes how to self host asciinema in hugo)
    1. con: it expects all parameters to be named (i.e. the shortcode is not [_flexible_](https://gohugo.io/templates/shortcode-templates/#positional-vs-named-parameters))